mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 A web application framework allows developers to write software with less code.
 That is, some common tasks can be done with as little as one line --which is both a good and a bad thing.
 Less code means faster development at the cost of abstracting away how things work.
 Building a web application will also help you see the many different components (i.e., distributed system) required including database and middleware.
 Using a web application framework also makes it easy for developers to include third-party libraries via programming language's package manager (e.g., `gem` for Ruby, `pip` for Python, `npm` for Node).
 The latest OWASP Top 10 now lists ["Using Components with Known Vulnerabilities" as A9](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities.html).

-### Build a Temperature Sensor Using Arduino and Send Data to Server Somewhere
+### Build a Small IoT / Embedded System

 I had to throw in an Internet of Things / embedded systems project of some sort.
+An example: build a temperature sensor using Arduino, and send data to a server.

 ### The Point of These Projects